 The Red Detachment of Women (1970)

-It is a 1970 Chinese movie inspired by the Chinese ballet of the same name created in 1964, which itself was a version of the director’s first 1961 movie Xie Jin.
-The style is ‘yangbanxi’, an innovative version of drama movies).
-It is among the 8 drama versions accepted during the Cultural Revolution.
-A version of the Peking Opera was recorded by the August First movie Studio in 1972.
-In the 1930s, on the island of Hainan, the heroine Wu Qinghua departs from Nan Bastian, with the support of Hong Changqing, an assistant of the Party Communist.
+The text refers to a 1970 Chinese movie inspired by a Chinese ballet of the same name, created in 1964.
+This ballet was itself a version of the director’s first film, “Xie Jin,” released in 1961.
+The film is presented in the ‘yangbanxi’ style, which represents an innovative take on drama.
+It is one of eight drama versions that were officially accepted during the Cultural Revolution.
+A version of the Peking opera related to it was recorded by the August First Movie Studio in 1972.
+Set in the 1930s on Hainan Island, the story follows the heroine, Wu Qinghua, as she departs from Nan Bastian with the support of Hong Changqing, an assistant to the Communist Party.

 Braking With Old Ideas (1975)

-In 1958, the Communist Party of China sent Long Guozheng (Guo Zhenqing), a graduate of the Counter-Japanese Military and Political University, to head the Jiangxi Communist Labor University.
-The even more capitalist components of the college, such as the adoption of upper-class educational criteria, and the refusal to accept poorly educated peasants meet Long’s communist method, which initiates cutting-edge changes such as paying more attention to hard work than to social class , changing training courses, eliminating non-practical areas from the educational program, holding lessons in the field, and even excusing pupils who miss exams to help the neighborhood.
+In 1958, the Communist Party of China sent Long Guozheng (Guo Zhenqing),a graduate of the Counter-Japanese Military and Political University, to head the Jiangxi Communist Labour University.
+The even more capitalist components of the college, such as the adoption of upper-class educational criteria, and the refusal to accept poorly educated peasants meet Long’s communist method, which initiates cutting-edge changes such as paying more attention to hard work than to social class, changing training courses, eliminating non-practical areas from the educational program, holding lessons in the field, and even excusing pupils who miss exams to help the neighborhood.
 Later, a student, Li Jinfeng (Wang Suya), whom Long considers a great advocate of “academic transformation”, faces expulsion and prosecution.
 The masses come out on his behalf and strike down those who take the capitalist line on education and learning.
 Those in power along the capitalist line choose accordingly to close the university.

 One and Eight (1983)

-It is a 1983 Chinese movie that tells the story of 8 villains and a Chinese policeman defecting from the communist Eighth Street Army captured in the middle of the Second Sino-Japanese War.
+It is a 1983 Chinese movie that tells the story of 8 villains and a Chinese policeman defecting from the communist Eighth Street army captured in the middle of the Second Sino-Japanese War.
 Directed by Zhang Junzhao, One and Eight also features photography by future acclaimed Zhang Yimou and star Chen Daoming.
 It is based on an epic by Guo Xiaochuan.
-The movie was an early collaboration between graduates of the 1982 Beijing movie Academy class, especially schoolmates Zhang Junzhao and Zhang Yimou.
+The movie was an early collaboration between graduates of the 1982 Beijing Movie Academy class, especially schoolmates Zhang Junzhao and Zhang Yimou.

 Yellow Earth (1984)

-It is a 1984 Chinese movie about a young city woman who fearlessly resists old-fashioned indoctrination and seeks freedom.
+It is indeed a 1984 Chinese movie about a young city woman who fearlessly resists old-fashioned indoctrination and seeks freedom.
 It was the directorial launch of Chen Kaige.
 The outstanding cinematography of the movie is by Zhang Yimou.
-At the 24th Hong Kong movie Awards event on March 27, 2005, a checklist of the top 100 Chinese movies was made, and Yellow Earth stands at the 4th place.
+At the 24th Hong Kong Movie Awards event on March 27, 2005, a checklist of the top 100 Chinese movies was made, and Yellow Earth stands at the 4th place.

 The Black Cannon Incident (1985)